litoco/Docs/CloudDocs/deploying_node_js_app/README.md

 Once kubernetes is enabled we are ready to deploy our server on it.
 For that we need to go though the following steps one by one
 1. Verify that kubernetes is running by executing `kubectl get nodes`.
 The output should show a `docker-desktop` node in `ready` state.
 2. We will then create a namespace to keep our project organised.
 To do that we will execute the command `kubectl create namespace test-namespace`
-3. Then we will create a deployment file called `deployment.yaml` `deployment.yaml`
+3. Now we will create a deployment file lets called it `deployment.yaml`.
+Notice that we have `replicas: 3` this will run 3 instances of our node js server
+`deployment.yaml`
 ```
 apiVersion: apps/v1